USER MANUAL 65UF7769 LG

 Do not place the TV and/or remote control in the following environments:

-cation exposed to direct sunlight
+location exposed to direct sunlight

-• An area with high hu
+• An area with high humidity

 produce heat